pyta-uoft/website/index.md

 ### Redefined outer name (W0621) {#W0621}

 This error occurs when you are trying to redefine a variable name that has already been defined in the outer scope.

 For example, this error will occur when you have a local name identical to a global name.
 The local name takes precedence, but it hides the global name, making it no longer accessible.

-Note that the outer name is not accessible *anywhere* in the function where it is redefined, even before the redefinition.
+Note that the global name is not accessible *anywhere* in the function where it is redefined, even before the redefinition.

 ~~~~ {include="W0621_redefined_outer_name"}
 ~~~~